raymcdermott/url-redirector/README.md

 A set of operations are supported to mutate the path.
 The mutation operations are one of `prepend`, `append`, `regex` or `drop`

+The operations `prepend`, `append`, `regex` options take a string value that will be applied.

-For the drop operation there are a two more specific properties:
+The drop operation has two more specific properties:

 | Property      | Type    | Values                       | Required?  | Default Value |
 | --------      | ------- | ---------------------------- | --------   | ------------- |